me-box/databox-quickstart/node/driver/README.md

 ## Writing a driver in node

 This driver will write a value to the key value store and then access it when the page is refreshed.
-To get started, first ensure that your are running the test environment (i.e. you have called [home]/databox-quickstart/testenv/start.sh).
-Then run:
+To get started, run:

 ```
 cd src